biancadizio/portfolio-app/README.md

 ### Application Deployment

-### use the command `npm run build` to create the build folder to deploy the application and use the command `gh-pages -d build` to deploy the application from the gh-pages branch
+### use the command `npm run build` to create the build folder to deploy the application and use the command `npx gh-pages -d build` to deploy the application from the gh-pages branch